-Mob mentality still flourishes in our midst today: hostility towards immigrants and other minority groups whipped up by extreme factions who claim to protect the nation's best interest Do we have the courage to challenge them?
+Mob mentality still flourishes in our midst today: hostility towards immigrants and other minority groups whipped up by extreme factions.
+Do we have the courage to challenge them?

 Response: Jesus came into the world to bear witness to the truth; all who are on the side of truth listen to his voice.